DeepRank/Deeprank-GNN/docs/installation.rst

 Via Python Package
 -----------------------------

-The latest release of DeepRank-GNN can be installed usint the pypi package manager with :
+The latest release of DeepRank-GNN can be installed using the pypi package manager with :

 ``pip install deeprank-gnn``